compleatang/Legal-Snippets-Sublime/README.md

 # Introduction

-This package is (going to be) a set of snippets and commands to help build legal documents in Sublime.
-It is opinionated in that I prefer to use [Pandoc](http://johnmacfarlane.net/pandoc/), along with my [Legal Markdown Gem](https://github.com/compleatang/legal-markdown).
-That said, the snippets should work just fine for any set up you may have.
-The snippets are currently scoped for markdown files (not multimarkdown).
+This package is (going to be) a set of snippets to help build legal documents in Sublime.
+The snippets should work just fine for any Markdown set up you may have, but they are build to utilize the format of my [Legal Markdown Gem](https://github.com/compleatang/legal-markdown).
+The snippets are currently scoped for markdown files (not multimarkdown), but you can change the scoping if you prefer.
 That means they will not work in other syntaxes.
 If you open a document and want to use the snippets, simply change your syntax for that file to markdown by going to View -> Syntax -> Markdown.
 If you have MultiMarkdown installed you'll have a submenu under Markdown, select Markdown from there.

-At this point I've only a sample snippet as I haven't yet had time to do much on this package.
-I plan to have snippets built into three folders: Contracts Snippets, Filings Snippets, Policy Snippets.
+At this point I've only a few sample snippets.
+I plan to have snippets built into four folders: Contracts Snippets, Filings Snippets, Policy Snippets, and Memo Snippets.
+Again, these are quite opinionated in they were built using our in-house language at [Watershed Legal](http://watershedlegal.com) but you can easily change the text within the snippets to be however you like.

 # Using

 Very simple.
 From a markdown file just open the command pallette, type Snippet and whatever you're looking for, then hit enter and voila it should be there.
+Many of the snippets also have tab bindings so you can type `k.header<tab>` and you'll get the contract header snippet.

+This Package works best as a complement to the [Legal Markdown Build Package](https://github.com/compleatang/Legal-Markdown-Sublime).
+That package will scan your document to find the YAML front matter and populate that for you.
+It will also build the document into a .pdf, .odt, doc(x) for you using the Legal Markdown gem and [Pandoc](http://johnmacfarlane.net/pandoc/).

 # Installation